CharlesWHarrison/tip/README.md

 # Clustering vectors, matrices, and tensors using the Table Invitation Prior (TIP) in R
 This R library provides a Gibbs sampler for Bayesian clustering models that utilize the Table Invitation Prior (TIP) introduced by Harrison, He, and Huang (2022).
-TIP utilizes pairwise distance information between each observation (i.e. subject) and TIP may be used for clustering vectors, matrices, and higher-order tensors.
+TIP utilizes pairwise distance and pairwise similarity information between the observed data (i.e. subjects).
+The term ``subject'' is used to refer to an individual vector, matrix, or higher-order tensors.
+1. Vector-variate subject example: in the well-known Iris dataset there are 150 observed flowers; each flower is considered as an individual subject.
+2. Matrix-variate subject example: a single x-ray is taken for 57 adults, and each x-ray image is stored as a matrix where each value in the matrix varies between zero and one.
+In this case, there are 57 subjects (i.e. each x-ray is a subject).
+3. Tensor-variate subject example: 57 adults have their photograph taken in color.
+Each photograph corresponds to a 3-way tensor, and each of the 57 tensors correspond to a subject.

 Although the prior used is TIP, there are different options with respect to the likelihood functions.
 Currently there are two options for the likelihood model: